coderefinery/installation/editors.md

 Easiest to use but with minimal functionality.
 This comes installed as default on most Linux distributions.
 If you do not already have a favorite editor, we recommend this to be used with this during the course.
+Later you can grow into a more advanced editor such as Emacs or Vim.

 ### How to use it